Who is an occupational therapist and what does an OT do?

 Occupational therapists treat injured, ill, or disabled patients through the therapeutic use of everyday activities.
 They help these patients develop, recover, and improve the skills needed for daily living and working.

-An Occupational therapist makes an individual treatment plan according to the need of a client and suggest changes to the patient’s environment, and may introduce the use of equipment which will help with some activities.
+The Occupational therapist makes an individual treatment plan according to the need of a client and suggest changes to the patient’s environment, and may introduce the use of equipment which will help with some activities.

-Occupational therapist makes an individual treatment plan, provide therapy, evaluate progress and make changes in the treatment plan as needed.
+The Occupational therapist makes an individual treatment plan, provide therapy, evaluate progress and make changes in the treatment plan as needed.
 Occupational therapy Assistant (OTA) helps occupational therapist in evaluation and treatment.

 What are occupational therapists responsibilities?